root-project/training/BasicCourse/Exercises/C++Interpreter/readme.md

 to be compiled and run.
 Using the GCC compiler, you can compile and run it putting in practice what you learned during the lecture.

+## Start a ROOT session
+Carry out these simple tasks:
+ - Fire up ROOT
+ - Verify it works as a calculator
+ - List the files in /etc from within the ROOT prompt
+ - Inspect the help
+ - Quit

 ## Complete a simple ROOT macro
 Consider the file *myMacro.C*.
 It is a simple ROOT macro.
 In this exercise, you will fill in the code you interactively typed into the interpreter to verify the